GLOBAL MARKETS-World stocks hit new high as Spain relief, tech rally boost European trading

 “There is an avalanche of things that are happening or going to happen, but markets are just shrugging it off.
 It’s like markets have been vaccinated against bad news thanks to the strength of the global business cycle,” said Marie Owens Thomsen, global head of economic research at Indosuez Wealth Management in Geneva.

-Spanish stocks extended gains, up 2 percent and set for their best day in three weeks after a weekend poll suggested Catalan secessionists may lose their majority in regional elections scheduled for December.
+Spanish stocks jumped 1.5 percent and government borrowing costs fell after a weekend survey suggested Catalan secessionists may lose their majority in regional elections scheduled for December.

-The broader market showed signs of relief, with euro zone banks rising 0.6 percent and Italian bond yields - which have been sensitive to the Spanish crisis - also falling.
+The broader market showed signs of relief, with euro zone banks rising 0.7 percent, and Italian stocks - which have been sensitive to the Spanish crisis - up 0.4 percent.

 Technology stocks also drove European trading, riding a wave of gains on the Nasdaq and in Asia after Apple said pre-orders for its new iPhone X were “off the charts”.